btrask/stronglink/README.md

 EarthFS provides a complete API over HTTP (and HTTPS) so that other applications can access it directly.
 One such client, a Firefox extension for archiving web pages and making them content-addressable, is already in development.

 EarthFS is written in C with a small amount of low-level, cross-platform Objective-C for the filter system.
 It uses the low level, high performance database [LMDB](http://symas.com/mdb/) to perform queries.
-Files are stored directly in the OS file system under their content hashes.
+Files are stored directly in the OS file system under their content hashes (with atomic operations and fsync).
+The server is asynchronous and uses [libco](TODO) from BSNES.

 Like anything, EarthFS has some limitations and makes some tradeoffs.
 There is no FUSE interface because EarthFS just isn't good at the same things as a traditional file system.
 This is true for [any storage system built on an ACID database](http://www.mail-archive.com/sqlite-users@sqlite.org/msg73451.html), and doubly true for content addressing systems, given their preference for immutability.